FraPsiZeta/FESolver/README.md

 # FESolver

-A Finite Element solver for differential equations, sort of.
+A 'wanna be' Finite Element solver for differential equations.